 Visual learner?
-Keep reading for a video tutorial included at the bottom of this post.
+Keep reading for a video tutorial included in this post.

 Two years ago I updated the windows in our His and Hers Farmhouse Office Renovation.
 More recently, I upgraded the interior doorway trim as well as windows in our dining room as part of our Playroom Renovation Series.